benders5e/benders5e/waterbender.md

 \page

-The creature makes a Saving Throw as before.
+The creature makes a saving throw as before.
 During a full moon, a failure leads it to become Paralyzed and its subsequent movements are under your control.
 On its turn, you can force the creature to take its movement and one Action (no bonus actions).
 If you cause it to take the Attack action, it only makes one attack.
 You can also cause the creature to use a Reaction, but this requires you to use your own Reaction as well.
 On a success, the creature becomes Paralyzed, but you have no control over its movements.

 If the moon is not full, on a failure you can only force the target to use half its movement and take one Action at disadvantage (that is, attacks and ability checks you force it to take are made at disadvantage).
 You cannot make the creature use its Reaction.
 With a successful saving throw, the target is only Paralyzed and you have no further control over its actions.